nehahirve/cms-frontend-react/README.md

 1. Learnt that Heroku can only store the contents of .pem files as environment variables, and the PDO connection to the MySQL database required the filepaths.
 I eneded up using a createTempFile function in production.

 2. Using the react RTE gave me build problems, as the package was already bundled with webpack and Gatsby uses webpack again.
-I had to learn to provide a custom webpack config to Gatsby.
+The unbundled package had its own problems, I had to change the CSS classes to not use hyphens in order to get it to work, and change the .css to a .module.css extension that gatsby recognised.
+So this won't build if you develop it on your own machine, you'll have to import the dist. package instead, from 'react-rte'

 **Tools and Tech stack:**